Guo-Jian-Wang/ecopann/docs/source/index.rst

 How to use ECoPANN
 ==================

-First, you are probably going to needs see the :ref:`introduction` guide to learn the basic principles of ECoPANN.
+First, you are probably going to needs to see the :ref:`introduction` guide to learn the basic principles of ECoPANN.
 After that, you may need to install ecopann on your computer according to the :ref:`installation` guide, and then following the :ref:`quickStart` guide to learn how to use it.
 If you need more detailed information about a specific function, the :ref:`package_reference` below should have what you need.

 Contents: